-An HNDA was undertaken as part of the preparation of the Clydeplan Strategic Development Plan and completed in 2015.
-It was prepared by the eight local authorities in the Housing Market Partnership (HMP) area.
+An HNDA was undertaken through the Clydeplan and completed in 2015 as part of the proposed Strategic Development Plan for the eight local authorities in the Housing Market Partnership (HMP) area.
 The Glasgow and the Clyde Valley HMP prepared the assessment of housing need and demand based on the 2014 HNDA guidance and using the new HNDA Tool produced by the Scottish Government's Centre for Housing Market Analysis (CHMA).